 Finally, Boko the Bobcat goes under the knife.
 Fortunately, the surgery went purrfectly.

-In Episode 3 of “As the Tail Turns,” Texas State University’s popular costumed mascot nervously walks into Seton Medical Center Hays, is given a … um, CAT scan … and ultimately undergoes his much-anticipated “tailectomy” so that his caudal appendage will reflect his true breeding as a “bob”cat.
+In Episode 3 of “As the Tail Turns,” Texas State University’s popular costumed mascot nervously walks into Ascension Seton Medical Center Hays, is given a … um, CAT scan … and ultimately undergoes his much-anticipated “tailectomy” so that his caudal appendage will reflect his true breeding as a “bob”cat.

-In Episode 4, Boko commences his recovery (despite an unfortunate experience on a treadmill in Seton Hays’ rehabilitation center) and walks out of th hospital ready to tackle the world … and any Wyoming running back who gets in his way.
+In Episode 4, Boko commences his recovery (despite an unfortunate experience on a treadmill in Ascension Seton Hays’ rehabilitation center) and walks out of th hospital ready to tackle the world … and any Wyoming running back who gets in his way.

-As they do with all patients, Seton medical staffers involved in the procedure were caring, understanding, patient and professional.
+As they do with all patients, Ascension Seton medical staffers involved in the procedure were caring, understanding, patient and professional.

 And (watch for it in Episode 3) they also got in a quick game of “Operation” in the process.